elenahongo/myPendings/README.md

     - moment: used for creating, parsing, formatting and compare dates
     - react-draggable: library to improve drag and drop user experience compared to using useState to update css properties by x,y - variables in absolute css position
     - yup: form inputs validation through built-in methods

-### Deployment

-This app has been deployed in githubpages on https://elenahongo.github.io/myPendings/

-Deployments are triggered using this command:
-### `npm run deploy`